 - If you were to change a backend system, would it impact the front-end?
 The answer should be no. If it’s not, we’re not talking about a headless solution.

-- Does the front-end solution embrace a serverless model?
+- Does the storefront solution embrace a serverless model?
 This allows your team to offload undifferentiated activities so that they can focus on what impacts the bottom line – the customer experience.

-- How will the front-end infrastructure be built and maintained?
-There should be infrastructure in place to host, scale, secure and monitor the front-end to accelerate the build and not eat away at maintenance resources.
+- How will the web storefront infrastructure be built and maintained?
+There should be infrastructure in place to host, scale, secure and monitor the storefront to accelerate the build and not eat away at maintenance resources.

 The headless commerce future is now